 Plants.
 454 species of plants including two orchids and tiger bush plateaus.

 Large mammals: aardvark, baboon, African buffalo, caracal, cheetah, African bush elephant, hippopotamus, African leopard, West African lion, serval and warthog.
-The park provides a home for some of West Africa’s last wild African elephant.
+The park provides a home for some of West Africa’s last wild African elephants.
 However, the rare West African giraffe, today restricted to small parts of the Niger, is absent from the park.
-The W Park is also known for historic occurrence of packs of the endangered West African wild dog, although this canid may now be extirpated from the area.
+The W Park is also known for the historic occurrence of packs of the endangered West African wild dog, although this canid may now be extirpated from the area.
 Northwest African cheetah has 25 individuals.

 =============================================================